The Loop Murnaghan-Nakayama Rule: Abstract

 \section{Abstract}

 We give a combinatorial proof of a natural generalization of the Murnaghan-Nakayama rule to loop Schur functions.
-We also define shifted loop Schur functions and prove that they satisfy a similar relation.
+We also introduce shifted loop Schur functions and prove that they satisfy a similar relation.